 Yes.
 Each year, the School receives some 200 submissions from previous applicants.

-Re-applicants must submit following the same process as new applicants, including filing both a PharmCAS Application and a USC Supplemental Application.
+Re-applicants must submit following the same process as new applicants, including the PharmCAS Application.
 However, you are required to send only one new letter of recommendation.

 For more information, contact us at email@example.com or 323.442.1466.